The Ever Popular Tortured Artist Effect

-The Ever Popular Tortured Artist Effect is Todd Rundgren's tenth studio album, released in 1982.
+The Ever Popular Tortured Artist Effect is the tenth studio album by American musician Todd Rundgren, released on December 30, 1982 by Bearsville Records.
+The album would be his last official release with Bearsville before its closure in 1984.
 The album is a return to the pop sound for which Rundgren is generally most lauded by critics.
 Considering it a contractual obligation, he spent little time working on Tortured Artist (hence the title).
 However, the album was generally well-received, and Rundgren scored a hit with the novelty song "Bang the Drum All Day".

-The album was also his last official release on Bearsville Records.

 Track listing

-All songs by Todd Rundgren; except when noted.
+All songs by Todd Rundgren; except where noted.